 Oxfam has called for a "massive post-Ebola Marshall Plan" for affected west African nations, referring to the United States aid package to rebuild Europe after World War II.

-"It`s clear that Africa`s existing architecture for early disease detection, response and control is wholly inadequate," Oxfam said in a statement on Wednesday.
+"It's clear that Africa's existing architecture for early disease detection, response and control is wholly inadequate," Oxfam said in a statement yesterday.

 The World Health Organization admitted earlier this month that the UN agency had been caught napping on Ebola and pledged reforms to avoid similar mistakes in future.